Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: Measurements

 \textit{CL performance} -- Chameleon is the first design to offer scalable end-to-end CL fully on-chip, establishing the first baseline for 250-way CL.
-Its unified learning and inference architecture, which enables FSL with PNs as an equivalent FC layer, allows limiting the memory overhead of CL to scale with only 26 bytes per way on Omniglot (\Cref{eq:l2_is_linearshifted}).
+Its unified learning and inference architecture, which enables a minimum CL power consumption of \SI{12.9}{\micro\watt}, allows limiting the memory overhead of CL to scale with only 26 bytes per way on Omniglot (\Cref{eq:l2_is_linearshifted}).
 This is a negligible 0.04\% of the total DNN footprint.
 Hence, by reusing its DNN weight memory to store FC parameters for new classes, Chameleon flexibly repurposes on-chip memory to scale beyond prior class limits: even with 90\% of memory allocated to the deployed TCN, it can still accommodate 250 learned Omniglot classes.
-In contrast, FSL CIMs like Kim~\etal~\cite{other_fsl_cim} and SAPIENS \cite{sapiens} are limited up to 25 and 32 classes, respectively, due to their fixed array sizes.
+In contrast, FSL CIMs like Kim~\etal~\cite{other_fsl_cim} and SAPIENS \cite{sapiens} are limited to 25 and 32 classes, respectively, due to their fixed array sizes.
 FSL-HDnn~\cite{fslhdnn} also uses a fixed separate memory to store its high-dimensional encodings, which is 80\% larger than all on-chip memory in Chameleon.
 Yet, only up to 20-way learning is demonstrated, scaling with \SI{8.2}{\kilo\byte}/way on Omniglot.